pedro/vscode-go-errutil/README.md

 ## Installation

-Download `go-errutil-0.0.1.vsix`, then in VS Code:
+Download `go-errutil.vsix` from releases, then in VS Code:

 - open "Extensions"
 - Click the three dots